 Wines with high alcohol content (13.5% or more) or a lot of residual sugar belong to the full-body category.
 In many cases, these wines offer complex bouquets of different aromas.

 Terms to describe the taste of wine with a full body include:

 - Chewy (used for extremely dry full-bodied wines)

 - Intense (for high-tannin red wines)

 Finally, let’s talk about the finish, which is the aftertaste of wine.
-It’s the impression that stays in your mouth after you’ve swallowed it.
-The finish can make or break the wine.
+More precisely, it’s the impression that stays in your mouth after you’ve swallowed it.
+The finish can make or break the wine experience.
 Normally, it extends or supports the initial flavors.
-But it’s also possible that it dramatically alters the complete experience.
+But it’s also possible that it dramatically alters the overall perception.